markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/set-up-virtualenv.md

 Datadog maintains a [development toolkit](https://datadoghq.dev/integrations-core/ddev/about/) that helps to make developing and maintaining integrations easier.
-It's distributed as a Python package (or "wheel"), but before you can install it, you need to set up our development environment.
-While it's not obligatory, most people use "Python Virtual Environments" to manage their various projects.
+It's distributed as a Python package (or "wheel"), but before you can install it, you need to set up your development environment.
+Many people use "Python Virtual Environments" to manage their various projects.
 Go ahead and set one up now:
 ```
 cd $HOME/dd/integrations-extras
 python -m venv venv